AkBo24/lidar-pi/REST API Service Specification.md

      - **Error**: `{ "error": "Lidar is already running" }`
    - **Error Handling**:
      - If the Lidar service is already running, an error is returned with status code `400`.
+     - If the file does not exist, an error is returned with status code `404`.
    - **Additional Notes**:
      - A single instance of the Lidar process is permitted at a time.
 The service tracks the process state and rejects subsequent start requests until the current process is stopped.
+     - The file must be created prior to running the lidar

 #### 2. **GET /lidar/stop**
    - **Description**: Stops the Lidar service and terminates data collection.